zjpan/UECM3033_assign1/README.md

 $ git config --list
 ```

 It won't be too useful If git is only to store files locally.
 Usually we would like sync the local repositories with the cloud based git server for backup or sharing purposes.
-GitHub is a web-based hosting service that provide git version control.
+Github is a web-based hosting service that provide git version control.
 User is allowed to "*push*" or "*pull*" their local repositories to and from remote repositories.

-First thing first, let sign up a GitHub account.
+First thing first, let sign up a Github account.

-- Go to GitHub homepage [https://github.com/join](https://github.com/join).
+- Go to Github homepage [https://github.com/join](https://github.com/join).
-- Enter a username, email and password and click "Sign up for GitHub".
+- Enter a username, email and password and click "Sign up for Github".
 - On the next screen, select the **free plan** and click "Finish Sign Up".

 To complete **Task 1**:

-* Login to your GitHub.
+* Login to your Github.
-* While still stay logged in GitHub, go to [https://github.com/yongkheng/UECM3033_assign1](https://github.com/yongkheng/UECM3033_assign1)
+* While still stay logged in Github, go to [https://github.com/yongkheng/UECM3033_assign1](https://github.com/yongkheng/UECM3033_assign1)
 * Click "fork" button at the top right hand corner.
-Now your GitHub will have a copy of the UECM3033_assign1 repository.
+Now your Github will have a copy of the UECM3033_assign1 repository.
 Copy the URL.
 * Go to the google form [http://goo.gl/forms/vfTbe6w89K](http://goo.gl/forms/vfTbe6w89K).
 * Fill in your name, ID and the URL to your newly forked repository.
 * Answer the question in the google form and submit.